 We leverage the small open economy Switzerland as a testing ground for basic premises of macroeconomic models of endogenous information acquisition, using tailored surveys of firms and households.
-First, we show that firms perceive a greater exposure to exchange rate movements than households, which is reflected in higher levels of information acquisition and less dispersed beliefs about past and future exchange rate realizations.
-Similarly, within the two samples, acquisition of exchange rate information strongly increases in various proxies for stake size.
-Second, households who perceive higher costs of acquiring or processing information acquire less information.
+Firms and households perceiving a greater exposure to exchange rate fluctuations acquire more information about the exchange rate.
+Moreover, higher perceived costs of acquiring or processing information are associated with lower levels of information acquisition.
 Finally, an exogenous increase in the perceived uncertainty of the exchange rate increases firms' demand for a report about exchange rate developments, but not households'.
 Our findings inform the modeling of information frictions in macroeconomics.

-JEL Classification: D12, D14, D83, D84, E32, G11
+JEL Classification: D83, D84, E71

-Keywords: Information acquisition, Uncertainty, Stake Size, Firms, Households.
+Keywords: Information acquisition, Uncertainty, Expectation formation, Firms, Households.

-^{}Heiner Mikosch, KOF and ETH Zurich, e-mail: mikosch@kof.ethz.ch; Christopher Roth, University of Cologne, ECONtribute, briq, CESifo, CEPR, CAGE Warwick, C-SEB, e-mail: roth@wiso.uni-koeln.de; Samad Sarferaz, KOF and ETH Zurich, e-mail: sarferaz@kof.ethz.ch; Johannes Wohlfart, Department of Economics and CEBI, University of Copenhagen, CESifo, Danish Finance Institute, e-mail: johannes.wohlfart@econ.ku.dk.
-We would like to thank Peter Andre, Felix Chopra, Thomas Graeber, Ingar Haaland, Lukas Hensel, Sonja Settele, Daphné Skandalis, Peter Norman Sørensen, Andreas Stegman and seminar audiences at ZEW Mannheim, the Japanese Empirical Economics Seminar, UC Dublin, the University of Copenhagen, the University of Cologne, the Nuremberg Research Seminar in Economics, the Berlin Behavioral Economics Seminar and the Bocconi Finance Seminar, as well as conference participants at the Workshop on Subjective Expectations and the 11th ifo Conference on Macroeconomics and Survey Data for useful comments.
+\Heiner Mikosch, KOF and ETH Zurich, e-mail: mikosch@kof.ethz.ch; Christopher Roth, University of Cologne, ECONtribute, briq, CESifo, CEPR, CAGE Warwick, C-SEB, e-mail: roth@wiso.uni-koeln.de; Samad Sarferaz, KOF and ETH Zurich, e-mail: sarferaz@kof.ethz.ch; Johannes Wohlfart, Department of Economics and CEBI, University of Copenhagen, CESifo, Danish Finance Institute, e-mail: johannes.wohlfart@econ.ku.dk.
+We thank the editor (Simon Gilchrist) and an anonymous reviewer for excellent comments.
+We would also like to thank Peter Andre, Felix Chopra, Thomas Graeber, Ingar Haaland, Lukas Hensel, Sonja Settele, Daphné Skandalis, Peter Norman Sørensen, Andreas Stegman and seminar audiences at ZEW Mannheim, the Japanese Empirical Economics Seminar, UC Dublin, the University of Copenhagen, the University of Cologne, the Nuremberg Research Seminar in Economics, the Berlin Behavioral Economics Seminar and the Bocconi Finance Seminar, as well as conference participants at the Workshop on Subjective Expectations and the 11th ifo Conference on Macroeconomics and Survey Data for useful comments.
 Apoorv Kanoongo provided excellent research assistance.
 We received ethics approval from the University of Warwick.
 The activities of the Center for Economic Behavior and Inequality (CEBI) are financed by the Danish National Research Foundation, grant DNRF134.
 Support from the Danish Finance Institute (DFI) is gratefully acknowledged.
 Roth: Funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - EXC 2126/1-390838866.